Demographics of the United States: U.S. demographic birth cohorts

-Urban Americans have more job opportunities than those in more rural areas.
-From 2008 to 2018, 72% of the nation's employment growth occurred in cities with more than one million residents, which account for 56% of the overall population.

 Mobility

 In 2021, 27.1 million Americans said they were living in a different place than a year before, compared to 29.8 million in 2020.
 This reflects an 8.4% mover rate, the lowest recorded in more than 70 years.

+Education

+In 2022 the most common level of highest educational attainment among those 25 years old and up (who were civilian and not institutionalized) was completing high school.